Solar power in the United Arab Emirates: Dubai

 The first phase of the Mohammed bin Rashid Al Maktoum Solar Park, in Saih Al-Dahal, about 50 kilometers south of the city of Dubai, was the 13-megawatt (DC) solar farm (DEWA 13) that had been constructed by First Solar in 2013.
 It uses 152,880 FS-385 black CdTe modules and generates about 24 gigawatt-hours per year.

 The second phase is a 200 MW_{AC} (260 MW_{p}) photovoltaic plant built at a cost of US$320 million by a consortium led by ACWA Power and Spanish company TSK.
 The second phase was scheduled to be commissioned by April 2017.
 It was completed ahead of time and commissioned on 22 March 2017.
 TSK served as the primary contractor for the project, while ACWA Power will operate the plant.
 The phase includes 2.3 million photovoltaic solar panels spread over an area of 4.5 km^{2}.
 ACWA Power secured a 27-year debt financing loan worth $344 million from the First Gulf Bank, the National Commercial Bank and the Samba Financial Group.
 The plant uses First Solar's CdTe modules.

 The 200-megawatt second phase of the project caused worldwide attention, as the winning bid of the tender set a new record-low tariff of only US ¢5.89 per kilowatt-hour in 2015.
 This was about 20% lower than any previous, unsubsidized power purchase agreement (PPA) the world has seen before.
 The PPA is set to a 25-year time frame.

 In April 2015, Dubai Electricity and Water Authority (DEWA) publicly announced the third phase of 800 MW, along with Dubai's revised target to increase the share of renewables on the energy mix to 7% by 2020.

 The Mohammed bin Rashid Al Maktoum Solar Park is one of the world's largest renewable projects based on an independent power producer (IPP) model.
 Besides the three phases that consist of solar farms using PV technology, the long-term project will also include concentrating solar power (CSP).
 The total capacity of the entire project is planned to reach 4,660 MW in six phases.

 In parallel to the utility-scale projects of the Mohammed bin Rashid Al Maktoum Solar Park, in March 2015 DEWA also launched a net metering scheme to encourage companies and private individuals to install solar power on their roofs.
 While the scheme is currently voluntary, solar panels are to be made mandatory for all buildings in Dubai by 2030.

+Under DEWA's Shams Dubai programme, homes and businesses can install rooftop solar photovoltaic systems for on-site consumption and connect them to the electricity grid.
+Electricity generated by the system is used at the property first; surplus electricity exported to the grid is credited against future electricity consumption on the customer's DEWA account.
+The arrangement uses a bidirectional meter to record imported and exported electricity.
+Applications and grid connection work are carried out through DEWA-enrolled solar PV contractors or consultants.